hakancelikdev/unimport/docs/CONTRIBUTING.md

 - When you make any support commit; 💪
 - When you make any tests commit; 🧪
 - When you make any fix commit; 🐞
-- When you make any optimizasiyon commit; 💊
+- When you make any optimization commit; 💊
 - when you make any new feature commit; 🔥

 ## License